-NORD gratefully acknowledges John M. Graham, JR., M.D., Sc.D., Pediatric Consultant in Clinical Genetics and Dysmorphology, Department of Pediatrics, Cedars-Sinai Medical Center, for assistance in the preparation of this report.
+NORD gratefully acknowledges John M. Graham, JR., M.D., Sc.D., Pediatric Consultant in Clinical Genetics and Dysmorphology, Department of Pediatrics, Cedars-Sinai Medical Center, and Harbor-UCLA Medical Center for assistance in the preparation of this report.

 Hallermann-Streiff syndrome was first described in the medical literature in 1893.
-The disorder was named for two investigators who later independently reported cases of the syndrome, recognizing it as a distinct disease entity.
+The disorder was named for two eye doctors who later independently reported cases of the syndrome, recognizing it as a distinct disease entity.

 Associated symptoms and signs vary greatly in range and severity from case to case.
 The principal features of Hallermann-Streiff syndrome include abnormalities of the skull (cranium) and certain bones of the face (known as dyscephaly); distinctive facial features; ocular defects; dental anomalies; and/or proportionate short stature.
 In many cases, additional abnormalities are also present.